TheBuildHers/SmartSafe/README.md

-Here the SmartSafe code is documented for easy, intuitive use.
+The SmartSafe repository documents the system code for easy, intuitive use.